galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 * We will need to create a job runner which uses the  `galaxy.jobs.runners.pulsar:PulsarRESTJobRunner` code.
 * Create job destination which references the above job runner.
-* Tell Galaxy which tools to send to the job destination.
+* Tell Galaxy which tools to send to the job destination: We will use `bwa-mem`

-(We will use bwa-mem)

 > ### {% icon hands_on %} Hands-on: Configure Galaxy
 >